ronnyml/snowplow-wiki/setup-guide/1-setup-a-collector/clojure-collector/Configuring-the-Clojure-collector.md

 Enabling this will enable us to make sure that in the event you want to scale down your cluster, you do not lose any log files generated on machines that will be terminated.

-To do this, navigate to the EC2 section of the AWS console adn select **Load Balancers** from the left hand menu.
+To do this, navigate to the EC2 section of the AWS console and select **Load Balancers** from the left hand menu.
 Select the relevant Load Balancer from the list and click the **Edit** button in the **Connection Draining** section to enable this, as in the diagrams below:

 [[/setup-guide/images/clojure-collector-setup-guide/23.png]]